 In short, no, it isn’t.
-Orange juice with pulp isn’t healthier than orange juice without pulp, and vice versa.
+Orange juice with pulp isn’t healthier than pulp-free juice, and vice versa.
 Their textures are just different.
 The pulp you find in orange juice is essentially just fiber and this is what helps your digestive system work efficiently.
 You also get something called insoluble fiber in orange juice, which is what your body uses to absorb nutrients from the foods you eat, and you find insoluble fiber regardless of whether or not there’s pulp in your juice.

 Really, it all comes down to your personal preference when it comes to pulp.
 A better question might be…

 On the whole, orange juice is good for you.
 It’s a great source of vitamin C and can boost your immune system.
 However, you shouldn’t be drinking gallons and gallons of orange juice as along with all the health benefits it has, it also has a high sugar content.
 So remember, everything in moderation!

 I’ve previously talked more in-depth about the benefits of orange juice here, but I’ll explain a little here.
 Orange juice has great nutritional value.
 It has anti-inflammatory properties which can help prevent high blood pressure and high blood sugar levels – again, good for those who have type-2 diabetes and need to keep a close eye on their blood sugar.

 Orange juice also helps to maintain healthy barriers in your skin that can prevent UV damage, thus preventing wrinkles!
 If you live somewhere sunny and get a lot of vitamin D, then you should definitely consider a daily dose of orange juice.